AuthArmor/autharmor-react/README.md

 # Auth Armor Javascript Client-Side SDK UI Wrapper for React

-Auth Armor provides a SaaS solution to authenticate your users exclusively using passwordless authentication methods such as WebAuthn, magic links and the proprietary Auth Armor mobile app.
+Auth Armor provides a SaaS solution to authenticate your users exclusively using passwordless authentication methods such as passkeys, magic links and the proprietary Auth Armor mobile app.

 This package wraps the `autharmor-form` component provided by the [@autharmor/autharmor-js-ui](https://github.com/AuthArmor/autharmor-js-ui) package.
 It allows you to use a native React component to render the Auth Armor form with the full benefits of type-checking and the ability to pass objects to components directly from the markup.